uesp/skyedit/ReadMe.txt

   Version History
 =======================================
-0.06alpha - ?
-January 2021
+0.06alpha - 11 February 2021
+	- Basic script editing has been added!
+		- NOTE: This requires the installation of the CK for the script sources and the script compiler.
-	- Scripts and script properties are now editable with a simple built-in editor or an external program (click on the Script icon in the toolbar or from the View menu).
+		- Basic built-in script editor.
+Click on the Script icon in the toolbar or from under the View menu.
+No syntax highlighting (yet)
+		- Use an external editor by Ctrl + double-clicking on a script.
+It uses whatever editor is opened when you double-click a PSC file in Windows Explorer.
+		- By default the internal script editor is used.
+If you change "EditScriptExternalByDefault" in SkyEdit.ini to "true" the external editor is used by default.
-    - Compiling using the command line official Papyrus compiler is supported.
+		- Script compiling is done using the official command line Papyrus compiler.
-	- Script information can be copy/pasted between objects (right-click on selected scripts in the record dialog).
+		- Script and property information can be copy/pasted between objects (right-click on selected scripts in the record dialog).
+		- Searching in scripts has been added.
+Check the "include scripts" in the find dialog.
+		- Script files are backed up when saving (PSC) or compiling (PEX).
+This is more important now as there is no version control for scripts unless otherwise implemented by the user.
 	- New editable records: Actor Values (AVIF).
 	- Fixed bug when creating a copy of a record.
 	- Redid Perks: Should be 100% supported, needs testing.